souldanger/jekyll-pwa-workbox/README.md

 [![MIT license](http://img.shields.io/badge/license-MIT-orange.svg)](http://opensource.org/licenses/MIT)
 # Jekyll PWA Workbox Plugin

-This Jekyll plugin makes your PWA / Website available offline and allows you to install on desktop or mobile*.
+A Jekyll plugin that makes your PWA / Website available offline and allows you to install on desktop or mobile*.
 It uses a Workbox service worker, generates and injects a precache list and takes care of the registration process in a secure way.
 _* does not fully work with iOS/Safari to date_

-The plugin was originally developed by Pan Yuqi and sekiyika from [Lavas Project](https://github.com/lavas-project/jekyll-pwa).
+The plugin was originally developed by [Lavas Project](https://github.com/lavas-project/jekyll-pwa).
 It is pretty much the same, except for:
 - the starter process is initiated from a js file to allow for ```script-src 'self';``` in your CSP, rather than ```unsafe-inline```.
 - serves `sw-register.js` minified for better auditing results.